 How to do this pose: Kneel on the mat, with your knees hip width apart.
 Place your hands on your hips.
 The tops of your feet should be resting on the mat.
 Lengthen your spine and lean backwards, placing your hands on your heels.
 If it is difficult for you to touch your hands to your feet, tuck your toes in to elevate your heels.
 Elongate your neck and let your head curl backwards.
 For a deeper stretch, raise one arm alongside your ear while holding your heel with the other.
 Hold for 2 breaths, and then change arms.
 Hold this pose for around 5 breaths.

 Tip: Be careful not to bring your head so far back that you strain your neck.
 Keep your neck extended and in a comfortable position throughout the pose.

-Yoga poses like the three above help to relieve period pain through gentle stretching.
+Yoga poses like the five above help to relieve period pain through gentle stretching.
 However, it should be noted that yoga poses that involve inversion (where the pelvis is raised above the head) are often discouraged for women during their period.
 Take it easy when you are doing yoga for period pains, and focus on soothing breathing and relaxation.
 If you go to yoga class, don’t feel pressured to keep up with the rest of the class – go at your pace and consider talking to your teacher before class.
 They’ll tell you the poses you should avoid.